PauloMigAlmeida/download-file-from-tar-in-s3/README.md

 As you can see, it's one of the situations in which you need to choose the lesser evil solution.
 Only a few people realise it but although the second answer seems to be a good trade-off, managing data lifecycle from S3 to Glacier using small files may not be the wisest idea you ever had (for obvious reasons) and depending on the size of your EFS file system you may be throttled and this goes into a whole new level of complexity.

-As a result, some architects/developers opt for compressing multiple files into a tar, which keeps the POSIX permissions and reduce the number of S3 API calls and allow the Glacier archive usage cost-effective (sounds good, hey?).
-However,it would imply that developers would lose the ability to retrieve a single file (until now :]).
-This experiemental utility tool generates a metadata file which can later be used to download individual files to enable you to have the best of both worlds.
+As a result, some architects/developers opt for compressing multiple files into a tar, which keeps the POSIX permissions and reduce the overall number of requests to S3 API and allow the Glacier archive usage cost-effective (sounds good, hey?).
+However, it would imply that developers would lose the ability to retrieve a single file (until now :]).
+This experimental utility tool generates a metadata file which can later be used to download individual files to enable you to have the best of both worlds.

 It's essential to understand that this is at an experimental stage and not all features of the tar file format are implemented at this time.
 If you want to see a feature developed/released sooner, please feel free submit your PR ;)